 command value is

-divertive, the prescribed action is performed immediately, without
+divertive, then the prescribed action is performed immediately, without

 executing the spypoint selection process.
 Otherwise, if

-command = proceed, it is noted that the advice part requests the
+command = proceed, then it is noted that the advice part requests the

 building of a procedure box.
 Next, the second, spypoint

 processing pass is carried out, and possible user interaction takes